ThayaCheva/Lunala-and-Celestial-Tower/README.md

 </p>
 <p align= "center"> Fig 13.
 Boss Floor Design  </p>

-- Level Design : The game has 4 unique levels that serves different purposes.
+- Level Design: The game has 4 unique levels that serves different purposes.
 Each level has a gate where the player can enter to progress to the next level.
 However, the circumstances in which the gate appears varies.
 Everytime the player enters a new level, unique modifiers and enemy spawns will be assigned to that level.

   - Floor 0: This would act as a tutorial level which occurs at the base of the celestial tower.
 The player controls Lunala and is introduced to basic movement controls, abilities and, an upgrade system.
 The level serves as a tutorial to teach players basic gameplay and mechanics.